ParadropLabs/Paradrop/docs/chutes/chutedev.rst

-Apps on Paradrop
+Chutes on ParaDrop
 ====================================

-This section of the documentation is devoted to describing the apps that run on Paradrop.
+This section of the documentation is devoted to describing the apps that run on ParaDrop.

-If this is your first time seeing Paradrop, please start with the :doc:`gettingstarted` page.
+If this is your first time seeing ParaDrop, please start with the :doc:`gettingstarted` page.

 Contents: